OfficeDev/office-js-docs-pr/reference/shared/officeui.displayDialog.md

 ## Remarks
-2. Dialogs can only navigate to secured (TLS) sites Dialogs must initially open to a site on the add-in manifest's App Domains list
+2. Dialogs can only display and navigate to secured (**TLS/HTTPS**) sites
+3. Dialogs must initially open to a site on the add-in manifest's App Domains list
 2. Any page calling **office.context.ui.messageParent** must be on the same domain as the parent/opener page
 3. An Office add-in may have only 1 dialog open at any time
 3. Every dialog can be moved and resized by the user